open-ephys/next-gen-system/Specification.md

 drivers for digital input/output.
 This would also be the only piece of hardware needed to use the system in a dynamic clamp whole-cell experiment.

-- An interface to Intan headstages.
+- A mostly passive interface to Intan headstages, with LVDS line interfaces,
+- power supplies and galvanic isolators.

 - A digital interface connecting to high density CMOS probes.